gavlegoat/vim-stuff/bundle/vim-localvimrc/README.md

 Clear all stored decisions made in the past, when the plugin asked about sourcing a local vimrc file.

+### The `LocalVimRCCleanup` command

+Remove all stored decisions for local vimrc files that no longer exist.

+### The `LocalVimRCForget` command

+Remove stored decisions for given local vimrc files.

 ### The `LocalVimRCEdit` command

 Open the local vimrc file for the current buffer in an split window for